Enterprise

 Assign or revoke access

-• To assign access: Find the team member in the list and toggle the switch on next to their name.
+- To assign access: Find the team member in the list and assign the desired v0 role.

-• To revoke access: Find the team member in the list and toggle the switch off.
+- To revoke access: Find the team member in the list and choose "No access".

 Choosing the right role